About my region – Latrobe-Gippsland Victoria

 The Latrobe-Gippsland region of Victoria is located in the eastern corner of the state.
 The region comprises the six local government areas of Bass Coast, Baw Baw, East Gippsland, Latrobe, South Gippsland and Wellington, and the major regional centres of Bairnsdale, Sale and Traralgon.
-The region covers a total area of around 41,557 square kilometres or 18.27 per cent of Victoria's total area and is home to approximately 255,900 people (ABS 2011).
+The region covers a total area of around 41,400 square kilometres or 18 per cent of Victoria's total area and is home to approximately 279,400 people (ABS 2018).

-Australian Bureau of Statistics (ABS) data from the February 2017 Labour Force Survey indicate that around 122,700 people were employed in the Latrobe-Gippsland region.
-The region accounts for 4 per cent of total employment in Victoria and 18 per cent of all people employed in the Victorian agriculture, forestry and fishing sector.
+Australian Bureau of Statistics (ABS) data from the August 2020 Labour Force Survey indicate that around 124,000 people were employed in the Latrobe-Gippsland region.
+The region accounts for 4 per cent of total employment in Victoria and 13 per cent of all people employed in the Victorian agriculture, forestry and fishing sector.

 Value of agricultural production

 In 2018–19, the gross value of agricultural production in the Latrobe-Gippsland region was $2.2 billion, which was 14 per cent of the total gross value of agricultural production in Victoria ($15.9billion).